 Wolf Information Continued

 Many other animals benefit from wolf kills.
 For example, when wolves kill an elk, ravens arrive almost immediately.
 Coyotes arrive soon after, waiting nearby until the wolves are sated.
 Bears will attempt to chase the wolves away, and are usually successful.
-Many other animals—from magpies to foxes—consume the remains.
+Many other animals—from magpies to invertebrates—consume the remains.

-Changes in their prey
+Changes in Their Prey